-File d by the e Registrant x Filed by a Party other than the Registrant \Box Che ck the a appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Defi nitive Additional Materials Solic iting Material Pursuant to §240.14a-12 THE TORO COMPANY (Name of Registrant as Specified in Its Charter) (I tame of Registrant as opening in its charter) (Name of Person(s) Filing Proxy Statement, if Other than the Registrant) Payr nent of filing fee (Check the appropriate box): K No f ee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid:
+Filed by a Party other than the Registrant $\ \square$

+Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \times Defi nitive Proxy Statement Defi nitive Additional Materials Soli citing Material Pursuant to §240.14a-12 The Toro Company (Name of registrant as specified in its charter) (came or regional and opening in the original) Pay ment (of Filing Fee (Check the appropriate box): \boxtimes No f ee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which the transaction applies: (2) Aggregate number of securities to which the transaction applies: (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which (5) the filling fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of the transaction: (5) Total fee paid: . ,
-• paid previously with preliminary materials:

-ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount previously paid:

-(2)

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-NOTICE OF 2016 ANNUAL MEETING AND PROXY STATEMENT
+NOTICE OF 2017 ANNUAL MEETING AND PROXY STATEMENT

-FOR MARCH 15, 2016
+FOR MARCH 21, 2017